Richard Ayoade: Early life

-Richard Ellef Ayoade was born in Hammersmith, London on 23 May 1977, the son of a Norwegian mother and Nigerian father.
+Ayoade was born on 23 May 1977 in Hammersmith, London, the son of a Norwegian mother and Nigerian father of Yoruba ethnicity.
 The family moved to Ipswich when he was young.
 At the age of 15, he developed an interest in film "beyond Star Wars and Back to the Future" and began exploring the works of directors Woody Allen, Ingmar Bergman, and Federico Fellini.
 He studied at the independent St Joseph's College in Ipswich, where he recalls being "obsessed" with J. D. Salinger's book The Catcher in the Rye.
 He was so obsessed with the book that he started to dress like its protagonist, Holden Caulfield.

 From 1995 to 1998, Ayoade studied law at St Catharine's College, Cambridge, where he won the Martin Steele Prize for play production and was president of the amateur theatrical club Footlights.
-He and Footlights vice-president John Oliver wrote and performed in several productions together, appearing in both Footlights' 1997 and 1998 touring shows: Emotional Baggage (directed by Matthew Holness) and Between a Rock and a Hard Place (directed by Cal McCrystal).
+His Footlights contemporaries included comedians David Mitchell and John Oliver.
+He and Footlights vice-president Oliver wrote and performed in several productions together, appearing in both Footlights' 1997 and 1998 touring shows: Emotional Baggage (directed by Matthew Holness) and Between a Rock and a Hard Place (directed by Cal McCrystal).
 Ayoade says that his parents would not approve of studies considered to be of the "Regency era", adding that "a non-vocational degree seemed such an outlandish indulgence".
 He said that his degree in law was no longer a viable "fallback" for him and that he would need to "go back to square one".